 There are arguments for and against upping the number of emails you send leading up to the major holidays.
 Again, the decision should be based largely on the marketing plan you already have in place.
-Remember that 3-5 emails a month is generally considered the most effective number, so if you’re already sending more than 5, you might not want to bump your sends.
+Remember that 3-5 emails a month are generally considered the most effective number, so if you’re already sending more than 5, you might not want to bump your sends.
 If you’re only sending a 2 or 3, maybe you double it up.

 Remember too that you’ll want to tease out any coupons or discounts you’ll be offering.
 That might mean you send additional emails with those teasers, or your change up the style of your sends to promote your sales (instead of promoting content).

 Once you’ve got a schedule lined up in your calendar, you’ll need to draft subject and teaser text.
 If your email sending tool doesn’t provide a means to create a custom teaser, be aware that your first 50 or so characters of the email will fill that space.

 Here’s an example of a recent Lulu email in my GMail inbox: